2 types of testing look for COVID-19 infections new and old - KVIA

 Several laboratory and physician groups have called for tighter FDA control.

-“They have a responsibility to go back, demand more rigorous clinical trials and probably put some guard rails around these tests,” said Dr. Gary Procop of the Cleveland Clinic and president of the American Society for Clinical Pathology.
+“They have a responsibility to go back, demand more rigorous clinical trials and probably put some guard rails around these tests,” said Dr. Gary Procop of the Cleveland Clinic who is chair of the American Society for Clinical Pathology’s Commission on Science, Technology and Policy.

 Follow Matthew Perrone on Twitter: www.twitter.com/AP_FDAwriter

-Note: This story was first published on April 20, 2020.
-It was updated on April 21, 2020, to correct the position held by Dr. Gary Procop with the American Society for Clinical Pathology.